gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

     return gain
 ```

-> Note: This code has been simplified to work for categorical attributes as in the ID3 algorithm.
-The C4.5 algorithm extends this to work with continuous attributes as well.

 ### Selecting a question

 We loop over all attributes, compute the information gain for each, select the attribute with the highest information gain, and present that question to the user.
-We repeat that process until attributes stop being informative (given some threshold) or we run out of attributes.
+We repeat that process until attributes stop being informative (based on a threshold) or we run out of attributes.

 ## Predicting everything